Synchronizing a Multi-board Assembly with Altium MCAD CoDesigner

 Overview

 Building a device from a number of assemblies is the standard approach to developing a product in mechanical CAD software.
 Altium's electronic design software supports a similar concept, where multiple PCBs can be brought together to create an assembly of PCBs, called a Multi-Board Assembly.
-This assembly can also include the enclosure.
+This assembly can also include the enclosure and other mechanical elements.

 A multi-board assembly open in Altium's Multi-board Assembly editor.A multi-board assembly open in Altium's Multi-board Assembly editor.

-There are numerous advantages to being able to synchronize an assembly of boards between the MCAD and ECAD domains, so that the current state of the assembled device can be quickly verified by both the mechanical and electronic design teams.
+Synchronizing an assembly of boards between the MCAD and ECAD domains has numerous advantages, including the ability to quickly verify the current state of the assembled device by both the mechanical and electronic design teams.

 Workflow